Why Training More Often Isn’t Always Better?

 Energy Systems and Fatigue: Why More Isn't Always Better

-Overtraining can even impair mitochondrial function, resulting in lowered endurance levels.
-When your energy systems are not working properly, endurance falls.
-The fatigue would then be chronic rather than temporary.
+It's not laziness, it's biology.
+You simply can't push to your best when muscles have no energy.
+Overtraining can even impair mitochondrial function, resulting in lowered endurance.
+When your energy systems aren't working properly, fatigue becomes chronic rather than temporary.

 Also Read: ATOM Whey XL – The Hybrid Innovation Behind Smarter Recovery